-Erdogan Speech Triggers Physical Confrontations At Turkish-American Event In N.Y.C.
+Erdogan Speech Triggers Physical Confrontations At Turkish-American Event In NYC

-Protesters were forcibly ejected from a speech by Turkish President Recep Tayyip Erdogan in New York City, Thursday, in the latest U.S. confrontation involving protesters against Turkey's leader.
+Protesters were forcibly ejected from a speech by Turkish President Recep Tayyip Erdogan in New York City on Thursday, in the latest U.S. confrontation involving protests against Turkey's leader.

 Erdogan was speaking to an audience at the Marriott Marquis hotel in Times Square when, as the AP reports, someone shouted "Terrorist!"